 The Board structure ensures that no individual or group of individuals dominates the Board's decision-making process.
+The roles of the Chairman and the Managing Director are assumed by Mr Hew Voon Foo and Mr Chin Kem Weng respectively.

 The positions of Chairman of the Board and Managing Director are held by different individuals to ensure accountability and division of responsibility.
 There is a clear differentiation of duties/responsibilities between the Chairman and the Managing Director to ensure that there is a balance of control, power and authority.
 The respective duties and responsibilities of the Chairman and Managing Director are set out in the Board Charter.

 The Chairman is responsible for leading and ensuring the adequacy and effectiveness of the Board's performance and governance process, and effective and smooth interaction of the overall Board and individual Directors, both within and outside the Boardroom as well as driving the discussion towards consensus and to achieve closure in every discussion.
-The Managing Director with the assistance and support from the Executive Directors and Key Senior Management implements the Group's decision and policies as adopted by the Board, overseeing the operations as well as developing, coordinating and implementing business and corporate strategies.
+The Managing Director with the assistance and support from the Executive Directors and Key Senior Management implements the Group's decisions and policies as adopted by the Board, overseeing the operations as well as developing, coordinating and implementing business and corporate strategies.